Me and My Guitar (A Boogie wit da Hoodie song)

 "Me and My Guitar" is a song by American rapper A Boogie wit da Hoodie from his third studio album Artist 2.0 (2020).
-It was produced by Louis Bell and Andrew Watt.
+It was written alongside producers Louis Bell and Andrew Watt.

 Background

 A Boogie wit da Hoodie originally planned the song to be a collaboration with fellow rapper and singer Juice Wrld, who died in December 2019 before it could be fulfilled.

 Composition

 "Me and My Guitar" is an emo rap song containing guitar and "creaking" vocals, as well as lyrics about "snitching" and loyalty.

 Live performances

 On February 28, 2020, A Boogie wit da Hoodie performed the song on The Tonight Show Starring Jimmy Fallon along with American singer H.E.R., who played an additional guitar solo in the performance.